Marsha Smith

-Marsha Leonette Smith is a Jamaican attorney-at-law and Labour Party politician currently serving as Member of Parliament for Saint Ann North Eastern.
+Marsha Leonette Smith is a Jamaican attorney-at-law and Labour Party politician, and former Member of Parliament for Saint Ann North Eastern (2020-24).
+She currently serves as the State Minister in the Ministry of Education.

 Political career

 Smith was elected in the 2020 general election.

-In February 2022, a number of her constituents protested calling for her resignation citing her perceived lack of presence in the community.
+In February 2022, a number of her constituents protested calling for her resignation citing her perceived lack of presence and involvement in the community.

-Personal life
+Smith tendered her resignation as Member of Parliament for Saint Ann North Eastern in September 2024.
+Smith was replaced as the constituency chairman by Senator Matthew Samuda earlier in the year.

 Her father Ernie Smith represented Saint Ann South Western from 2002 to 2011.